 As stated previously, treatment for anemia in dogs depends on the type and cause of the condition.
 Many causes of anemia can be treated, managed, or cured with the help of your veterinarian.

 Your vet will examine your dog and perform tests to form a diagnosis.
-These will most likely include a complete blood count (CBC) with reticulocyte count (name for immature red blood cells), tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, and other tests to rule out certain causes.
+These will most likely include a complete blood count (CBC) with reticulocyte count (name for immature red blood cells), tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, x-rays or ultrasound to look for internal bleeding, and other tests to rule out certain causes.

 Treatment goals for dogs with anemia are to control bleeding, restore blood volume, find and resolve underlying causes of chronic blood loss, and provide supportive care.